Tag: rewilding

 Adventures from the Knepp Estate England Part III

-By: Francesca Mundrick, Founder & CEO The Knepp Estate is a 3,500-acre rewilding project in West Sussex, England.
+By: Francesca Mundrick, Founder & Executive Director The Knepp Estate is a 3,500-acre rewilding project in West Sussex, England.
 Over the past few decades, Knepp has become an internationally recognized example of success for rewilding in practice.
 Over thirty years, the rewilding practices at Knepp took hold and with that, sustainable business followed.
-Knepp offers the public…
+Knepp offers the…

 • The Loop of Self-Sufficiency